tsaulic/pycount/README.md

 =======

 * experimental LOC tool (lines of code, a.k.a.
 SLOC)
-* doing this for python learning purposes and general OO practicing as I'm a newbie
+* doing this to learn Python
 * feel free to raise issues if you find something unusual (the likelyhood of someone even looking at this is very close to zero, so I'm not expecting anything :D)